JD Spicer Zeb Solicitors Banner Image

 If you are released under investigation or with no further action, it is important to realise that you can be rearrested or summonsed to attend a court hearing at any time.

-If you are brought straight to court, we will arrange specialist legal counsel for you, making sure you have the very best representation for your hearing.
+If you are brought straight to court, subject to funding, we will arrange specialist legal advice for you, making sure you have the very best representation for your hearing.

 In the event that you are bailed to attend a future hearing, we will support you proactively.
 Effective early stage representation can often allow you to avoid drawn out legal proceedings and reduce the charges or any penalties you are facing.

-We can engage specialist counsel for consultation whose rates range from between £500 plus VAT - £1000 plus VAT for an initial meeting.
+We can engage specialist consultation estimated from between £500 plus VAT - £1000 plus VAT for an initial meeting.

 Common cybercrime offences